dreisdesign/mindcubby/3d/apps/gcoder/README.md

 ## Privacy

-gcoder processes all files **locally in your browser**.
+g-coder processes all files **locally in your browser**.
 No data is sent to any server.
 Your G-code files never leave your computer.

 For detailed information about how your data is handled, see the [Privacy Policy](./PRIVACY.md).